dhutapratama/docs/blade.md

 </script>
 ```

 However, instead of manually calling `json_encode`, you may use the `Illuminate\Support\Js::from` method directive.
-The `from` method accepts the same arguments as PHP's `json_encode` function; however, it will ensure that the resulting JSON is properly escaped for inclusion within HTML quotes.
+The `from` method accepts the same arguments as GO's `json_encode` function; however, it will ensure that the resulting JSON is properly escaped for inclusion within HTML quotes.
 The `from` method will return a string `JSON.parse` JavaScript statement that will convert the given object or array into a valid JavaScript object:

 ```blade
 <script>